simonmichael/hledger_site/src/index.md

 - Would you like hledger to be around for a long time ?
 To remain actively supported ?
 To improve faster ?
 - Would you like to help our core mission ?

-  > **Help people everywhere achieve financial literacy, discipline and freedom.\
+  > **Help more people achieve financial literacy, discipline and freedom.\
-  > Help grow a shared culture of accountability and solvency in our world society.**
+  > Help grow a shared world-wide culture of accountability and solvency.**

   (We also support the positive vision of [Solarpunk](http://www.re-des.org/a-solarpunk-manifesto).)